ProBeat: Black journalists in tech you should follow

-I am a white, heterosexual, male.
+I am a white, heterosexual male.
 I’m as privileged as it gets.
 I acknowledge this privately, but I should publicly address the fact that others do not benefit in the way I do.

 When considering what to write about in this column last week, I chose to pick a different topic because I couldn’t find a tech angle for the protests, other than the one I had written about years ago.
 That was a mistake.
-This week, as a publication, VentureBeat participated in #BlackOutTuesday and we also shared some essential reading on race and tech.
+This week, as a publication, VentureBeat participated in #BlackOutTuesday, and we also shared some essential reading on race and tech.

 Today I’d like to use my column to amplify the voices of black journalists in tech: